 I carried that with me until I stumbled across that little paragraph.

 It was a lightbulb moment.
-I was expecting the study process to make me soar as a vocalist, the wind beneath my wings (see what I did there….) with no lightning to strike me down!
+I was expecting the study process to make me soar as a vocalist, the wind beneath my wings (see what I did there…) with no lightning to strike me down!

-Whatever stage you are at – be it the first stages of learning to sing, adding new tricks & developing your voice or keeping gig fit as a professional singer, it’s a life long process.
+Whatever level of vocal development you are at, be it the first stages of learning to sing, adding new tricks and developing your voice or keeping gig fit as a professional singer, it’s a life long process.

-Highlighting our singing wins (& commiserating over the ‘draws’) fueling that passion for our craft & creating momentum to learn new things to apply, share, rinse & repeat for the long haul.
+Fuelling that passion for our craft and creating momentum to learn new things to apply, share, rinse and repeat for the long haul.